hollandgh/PsychBench/README.md

 /element type programming/general - code for general tools for element type programming

-/demos - examples and demos
+/demos - example experiments in the coding method

 See README.md files in each folder for summaries of their contents.